Adenoviral keratoconjunctivitis: Differential diagnosis

 It may appear similar to herpes simplex type I, Acanthamoeba, and fungal infection.

 Prevention

 Adequate infection control measures should be followed as prevention and to reduce epidemic AKC outbreaks.

 Treatment

-Treatment of adenoviral conjunctivitis is supportive.

-Lubricating eye drops, cold compresses.
-Antihistamines in cases of severe itching and (rarely) antibiotics to prevent secondary infections.
-There is clinical evidence that topical ganciclovir is effective against at least Adenovirus serotype 8, thus compelling many clinicians to prescribe this agent off-label for compelling cases of epidemic keratoconjunctivitis (EKC), particularly when corneal lesions are noted.
+Treatment of adenoviral conjunctivitis is supportive, usually involving lubricating eye drops and cold compresses.
+In cases of severe itching, antihistamines may help alleviate symptoms.
+Antibiotics are rarely prescribed to prevent secondary infections.
+There is clinical evidence that topical ganciclovir is effective against at least adenovirus serotype 8, thus compelling many clinicians to prescribe this agent off-label for compelling cases of epidemic keratoconjunctivitis (EKC), particularly when corneal lesions are noted.

 Epidemiology

-Globally it is the commonest cause of a red eye and tends to occur in large numbers of people at the same time.
+Globally it is the most common cause of a red eye and tends to occur in large numbers of people at the same time.
 Adults tend to be affected more frequently than children.